sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/01-collection-to-elements.markdown

 you can use the response to get an element of that collection.
 Follow these steps to do so:

 1. Get a collection.
-This example gets a list of the portal's sites by sending [an authenticated request](/develop/tutorials/-/knowledge_base/7-1/making-authenticated-requests) to the `web-site` collection:
+This example gets a list of Sites by sending [an authenticated request](/develop/tutorials/-/knowledge_base/7-1/making-authenticated-requests) to the `web-site` collection: